 Proactive Ethics Intervention

 In 2006, our visiting scholar, Dr. Larry Schneiderman from UC San Diego proposed a study of “proactive ethics intervention.”
 Proactive ethics intervention is a service provided by the hospital, with the patient’s consent, in which a clinical ethicist evaluates a patient’s case after some ‘trigger’ indicates that there may be some manifest or latent ethical issues involved.
-For us, this trigger is a stay of five days or longer in the ICU (the goal of care in the ICU, with the exception of transplant patients, is to get you in, well and out as quickly as possible); possibly indicating a poor prognosis.
+This study concluded in February 2010 and the results are forthcoming in the Journal of Critical Care Medicine.

 Back to top